Magensa/magensa-bluetooth/README.md

     try {
         const connectedDevice = await scanForDevices(exampleCallback);

+        /*
-        //Now "connectedDevice" contains the device object.
-Store this in a manner that makes sense for your application. window.MagTekDevice = connectedDevice;
+            Now "connectedDevice" contains the device object.
+            Store this in a manner that makes sense for your application.
+        */
+        window.MagTekDevice = connectedDevice;
     }
     catch(error) {